 If you are interested in having me speak at your event or workshop, please check out my Video page, as well as my Presentations page.
 If you think I’m a good match for your event, please drop me an email at griffey at gmail.com.
 I would love to work with you.

-If you are seeking me as a speaker for a conference or other library event, I do have a few requirements that are worth calling out explicitly here.
+If you are seeking me as a speaker for a conference or other library event, there are a few things worth calling out explicitly here.
 I will not speak at a conference or event that doesn’t include a Code of Conduct for said event, and I will turn down speaking engagements and panels where there is not attention paid to diversity in the makeup of the panel.

 Further, I believe strongly in equal pay for equal work.
 I will refuse any speaking engagement where keynote speakers or panelists are not fairly compensated due to their gender, gender presentation, race, or sexual orientation.
 If you have me, and also a keynoter of another gender, race, or sexual orientation than me, I expect that they are to be paid at the same rate that I am.